Build Information Files

 atomic: Optional Atomic execution of commands; cannot be used with blocks:.

-timeout: Optional timeout in milliseconds for while loop
+timeout: Optional Timeout value (integer) in milliseconds for while loop.

 Note

-• With atomic: set, the execution with no interrupts as fast as possible.
-With CMSIS-DAP Atomic Commands are used.
+• When atomic: is applied, sequences execute with no interrupts as fast as possible using CMSIS-DAP Atomic Commands.
 It has therefore restrictions and cannot be combined with blocks:.

 debug-sequences: